reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 ##### * EUID in [`passwd`](https://github.com/reruo321/OS-Self-Study/blob/main/_Appendix/Linux/Commands/P/passwd/README.md)

-With `passwd`, a user can change her own user password, but not others.
+With the command `passwd`, a user can change her own user password, but not others.
+It would be very dangerous if one can modify other users' password without any permissions.
-Why?
+How can it work like that?

-Let's examine the file permissions of `passwd`.
+Note that we should know two files for understanding it: `passwd` is the command known as `/usr/bin/passwd`, and `/etc/shadow` is a shadow password file which stores encrypted user passwords.
+Let's examine the file permissions of them!

 ![passwd](https://github.com/reruo321/OS-Self-Study/assets/48712088/722d5a54-1537-4c6f-9494-ad03ea8149a7)

 It is `-rwsr-xr-x`.
 Since the file execute permission for the user owner is "s", it has the `setuid` bit set.
-If a user who is not *root* tries to use this command, she gets EUID as *root*.
+If a non-*root* user tries to use this command, she gets the EUID of *root*.
-Therefore, she can change her own password by temporarily getting the *root*'s privilege.
+Therefore, she can change her own password by temporarily getting the *root*'s privilege and changing the `/etc/shadow` file.

 Then why she cannot change other users' password?